quorten/megascreen/README.md

 6. GND

 All other pins are unconnected.
 You can use a rather simple circuit that looks something like this.
-PLEASE NOTE: This circuit has not been tested!

 ![TTL to VGA adapter mock-up](ttl_vga_mock.png)